Backlash (2020): SmackDown

 On the following episode of SmackDown, Nikki Cross attacked WWE Women's Tag Team Champions Bayley and Sasha Banks, which led to a match between Cross and Banks that Cross lost.
 The following week, Cross won a fatal four-way match to earn a SmackDown Women's Championship match against Bayley at The Horror Show at Extreme Rules.
+On the July 3 episode, Bayley and Banks' tribute to themselves was interrupted by Bliss and Cross.
+This led to a match between Bayley and Bliss, which ended in a disqualification when Cross and Banks interfered, after which, Bliss and Cross gained the upper hand.
+The following week, Banks and Bayley defeated Bliss and Cross in a non-title match.